DavidRotert/ctf-writeups/Hack Holidays - Unlock the City 2022/Web/Cloud Escalator part 1.md

 I tried it but the server is not vulnerable and forbids  `PUT` requests.

 ## Code Review
-The Java Servlet has `log4j` 2.14.1 as a dependency, which is vulnerable to Remote Code Execution via JNDI (Java Native Directory Interface).
+The Java Servlet has `log4j` 2.14.1 as a dependency, which is vulnerable to Remote Code Execution via JNDI (Java Naming and Directory Interface).

 Looking at the code, `ProfileServlet.java` logs the content of a `debug` Cookie value.
 This can be used to perform a log4shell attack.
 However, this is only possible if the user is logged in.